saminoorsyed/8080Emulator/README.md

 To quit the game, simply click the X in the top right corner of the game window.

+## Obtaining ROM files
+Before you can play you should have the actual Space Invaders rom in form of four distinct files named: invaders invaders.e invaders.f invaders.g invaders.h

+place the Rom files in a folder called `ROM` in the root directory

+`The ROM files are copyrighted material and you aren't supposed to posses a copy of it without an explicit permission from the copyright owners.`

 ## Linux

 To run and play the game, clone the repository as above, navigate to the repository’s root and type ./space_invaders_linux into the terminal.
 This executable is statically compiled, so as long as it is run from the correct file location it should run.
 A note on this version of the game: the sounds are currently disabled, but it is otherwise playable.